How to Declutter Your Digital Space

-- Make filters for incoming emails, so your incoming mail gets immediately sorted into the right folder.
-You can find Google’s own instructions for that here.
+- Make filters for incoming emails so your incoming mail gets immediately sorted into the right folder.
+You can find Google’s instructions for that here.

-- Practice “Inbox zero”, coined by Merlin Mann — sorting your email quickly and efficiently every day, so you don’t spend too much time thinking about it;
+- Sort your email quickly and efficiently every day, so you don’t spend too much time thinking about it.

-Delete emails you don’t need any longer, forward emails that need to be forwarded, and then delete or archive them.
-If there is no action needed, but the email has important information, archive it somewhere.
-As Kreamer sums it up, the inbox is not a storage unit for unloved emails.
+Also, forward emails that you need to forward, and then delete or archive them (if the email has important information).
+As Kreamer sums it up, “the inbox is not a storage unit for unloved emails”.

 And those are truly words we can live by.
 So, the next time you open an email, decide then and there what you want to do with it, and do it.
 No more skimming.

-Your phone can also be a great little nest of clutter, if you let it.
-Given how it’s more easily accessible than a computer, the decluttering is just slightly different.
+Your phone can also be a great little nest of clutter if you let it.
+Given how it’s more easily accessible than a computer, the decluttering process is just slightly different.

-Remove all social media apps because you’ll be less tempted
+Remove all social media apps and organize the essential apps

-A friendly piece of advice you’ll find in a lot of online articles and from Cal Newport himself is to delete all social media apps from your phone, and to limit their use to your computer only.
+A friendly piece of advice you’ll find in a lot of online articles and from Cal Newport himself is to delete all social media apps from your phone.
+Newport advocates limiting the use of social media apps to your computer only.

 Clean out your gallery

-Decluttering your phone is as simple as a few steps:
+Decluttering your phone gallery is as simple as a few steps: